aws/aws-sdk-php-zf2/README.md

 ## Related Modules

-The following are some ZF2 modules that are built on top of the AWS SDK for PHP using this module:
+The following are some ZF2 modules that use the AWS SDK for PHP by including this module:

 * [SlmMail](https://github.com/juriansluiman/SlmMail) - Module that allow to send emails with various providers (including Amazon SES)
 * [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs) – Module that simplifies the use of Amazon SQS

 ## Links